-Is it a boy or a girl?
-Like many expectant parents, Janelle Lupton-Vampelt and her husband, Major, were eager to hear the answer to that question at their 20-week ultrasound.
+Like many expectant parents, Janelle Lupton-Vampelt and her husband, Major, were eagerly anticipating their 20-week ultrasound.
 What they didn’t anticipate was the news that their baby may have a life-threatening condition.
+Fast forward seven years, and Parker continues to excel in every way.

 Based on the ultrasound results, the Philadelphia couple was referred to Children’s Hospital of Philadelphia’s Center for Fetal Diagnosis and Treatment for additional evaluation.
 "I was nervous,” says Janelle, “but didn't really believe that something could be wrong."